nlsfi/gs-ogcfeat-datastore/README.md

 - gs 2.23.2
 - gt 29.2

+License Issues
+- (x) Apply Geoserver and Geotools compatible license
+- Repository contains some original as well as some copy-paste-modified code from both GeoTools and Geoserver

 Features
 - Supports publishing OGCFeat collections from an OGCFeat service
 - Initializes datastore with data from backend OGCFeat service metadata links (conformance,collections,schema)